noxthewildshadow/TheBlockHeads-Server/README.md

 # TheBlockHeads-Server 2025
 New launcher for TheBlockHeads server on linux

-Easy install (just copy and paste):

-curl -sSL https://raw.githubusercontent.com/noxthewildshadow/TheBlockHeads-Server/refs/heads/main/Setup.sh | sudo bash

 📖 Detailed Instructions
 Step 1: Installation
 Download the setup script to your server

-Make it executable: chmod +x setup.sh

-Run with sudo: sudo ./setup.sh
+Easy install (just copy and paste):

+curl -sSL https://raw.githubusercontent.com/noxthewildshadow/TheBlockHeads-Server/refs/heads/main/Setup.sh | sudo bash

 The setup script will: